Bogdan-Ciurea/PathFinding/README.md

 functions.h
 ```

+On the **Feng Linux** machine that the University provides us with, the sotware can be built by using `make` command, followed by `./path` in the console.

+If you want to run this software on **Windows** you will have to just run the `.exe` file.
 It would be recommended to also have the `SDL2.dll` file in the directory to be sure everything runs as intended.

-The program can be run by typing `make`, followed by `./path` in the console.

 <br>